Zhijie-Yi/Zhijie-Yi.github.io/index.md

 ## Research Interests

-- Human-Computer Interaction
-- AI-assisted programming and design
+- Creativity tools, Improve people's creativity and productivity
-- Computer-Supported cooperative work
-- Human-Centered AI
-- AI for education
+- AI-assisted programming and design, AI for programming and design education
+- The gap between human thinking and computer workflow in CSCW and HCI
+- User experience and accessibility
-- Participatory design, Human-Centered design, Accessible design
+- Participatory design, Human-Centered Design, Accessible design

-My current research focuses on how to enable the public to better collaborate with intelligent systems, developing human-centered algorithms and designs through in-depth user research.
+My current research focuses on merging design and programming knowledge to create accessible, user-friendly tools that encourage people wider participate in design and creative endeavors.
 <br>
-**I am interested in three overarching questions:**
+**I am interested in three overarching questions, which may evolve incrementally or in parallel:**

-- How to make LLM better help people design and program, and assist in design and programming education?
+- How to develop better creativity tools (design and programming) and improve creative efficiency? (this process will introduce artificial intelligence technologies such as LLM.)
 - How to improve information asymmetry in the interaction between humans and intelligent systems?
+(For instance, in AI-assisted programming, achieving optimal results often requires users to employ technical programming terminology or logic in their instructions, which can elevate the entry barrier.)
-- How to lower the threshold for using intelligent systems and make them accessible to more people?
+- How to lower the threshold of creativity tools, attract children, the elderly, and people with disabilities, and make creation more diverse?
+(This challenge prompts a rethinking of how creative tools are designed and interacted with, perhaps with simpler interfaces or control systems.)
 <br>

 ---